Corn23x/laPamRental/README.md

+# LaPamRental
-# An ecommerce website for buying and selling chairs, cannopies, tents and more.
+An ecommerce website for buying and selling chairs, cannopies, tents and more.